mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 If you want to avoid the performance cost and you don't need the connection keepalive feature, you can disable it with `connection_keepalive=0s`.

+### `force_connection_keepalive`

+- **Type**: boolean
+- **Default**: false
+- **Dynamic**: Yes

+By default, connection keepalive pings are only sent if the client is either executing a query or has been idle for less than the duration configured in `connection_keepalive`.
+When this parameter is enabled, keepalive pings are unconditionally sent to any backends that have been idle for longer than `connection_keepalive` seconds.
+This option can be used to emulate the pre-2.5.21 behavior if long-lived application connections rely on the old unconditional keepalive pings.

+*Note:* if `force_connection_keepalive` is enabled and `connection_keepalive` in MaxScale is set to a lower value than the `wait_timeout` on the database, the client idle timeouts that `wait_timeout` control are no longer effective.
+This happens because MaxScale unconditionally sends the pings which make the client behave like it is not idle and thus the connections will never be killed due to `wait_timeout`.

 ### `net_write_timeout`

 This parameter controls how long a network write to the client can stay